arangodb/docs/3.5/backup-restore.md

 {% endhint %}

 It is not always possible to take a physical backup as this method requires a shutdown of the ArangoDB processes.
-Howerver in some occasions such backups are useful, often in conjunction to the backup coming from another backup method.
+However in some occasions such backups are useful, often in conjunction to the backup coming from another backup method.

 Logical Backups